NBA odds, picks, best bets for Thursday, Feb. 19, from proven model: This 3-leg parlay returns over +450

 Top NBA picks for Thursday, Feb.
 19

 After simulating every game 10,000 times, the model is backing the Los Angeles Clippers (+4.5) to cover the spread against the Denver Nuggets at 10:30 p.m.
 ET.
 The Nuggets look for the season sweep over the Clippers, after posting a 130-116 win in Los Angeles on Nov.
 12 and a 122-109 victory at Denver on Jan.
-30. The Nuggets will be without Aaron Gordon (hamstring) and Peyton Watson (hamstring), while the Clippers won't have Darius Garland (toe).
-Los Angeles has won three of the last four meetings at home against Denver.
-The Nuggets have failed to cover in four of their last six games overall.
+30. The Nuggets will be without Aaron Gordon (hamstring) and Peyton Watson (hamstring) and failed to cover in three of their last four heading into the All-Star break.
+Meanwhile, Los Angeles has won three of the last four meetings at home against Denver.

 Veteran forward Kawhi Leonard powers the Clippers' offense.
 In 41 games, all starts, he is averaging 27.9 points, 6.4 rebounds, 3.7 assists and 2.1 steals in 32.8 minutes.
 He registered a double-double with 27 points and 12 rebounds in a 105-102 win over the Houston Rockets on Feb.
 11 and is coming off an epic All-Star Game performance with 31 of the 48 points for USA Stripes against Team World.